Introduction

 Remote Testing

-Use make upload to upload a file to S3 and trigger the Lambda function as it would run in production:
+Use mise run upload to upload a file to S3 and trigger the Lambda function as it would run in production:

-b=— the name of the S3 request bucket (typically${stack}-request)d=— the S3 directory (path) to upload into (must bebuckets)f=— path to the local file containing bucket namesp=— the AWS profile to use
+--bucket— the name of the S3 request bucket (typically${stack}-request)--dir— the S3 directory (path) to upload into (must bebuckets)--file— path to the local file containing bucket names--profile— the AWS profile to use

 Output